 I’m not one to bite my tongue and I feel people should openly share views.
 However sometimes maybe we should think first.
 I think and I hope that I am pretty good at weighing these times out.
 I’ve always tried to put myself in others shoes.
 Understand who people are and be aware of who’s presence I’m in.
 I’m sure I have stuck my foot in my mouth a few times over my years.
 I can’t know everyone’s situation.
 Which brings me to why I was thinking about a recent conversation I was witness to.
 I know they didn’t mean any harm.
 Most of them don’t even know I have MS. The ones that do I’m sure have no real understanding of what living with MS is.
 The multitude of symptoms.
 So the conversation didn’t upset me just made me wonder if people think about things they say or who’s company they might be in.
 What struggles someone might be having.
 What in life is meaningful to others.
 Maybe they think these things can never happen to them.

 This is the jest of the conversation.
 I don’t remember how it came up but they were discussing the what if’s, if something were to happen to them.
 What they just couldn’t live with.
 What they would rather be dead than live with.
 Ok understandable right!
 We all have our limits.
 It was the WHAT that got me.
 I sat there listening to what seemed like minor things to live with as far as I am concerned.
 Being blind, not being able to talk or hear, walk, or feed yourself.
+Keep in mind they were talking about having one or the other of these struggles.
+Not all of them at the same time.
 Definitely not sufficient enough to give up on life.
 I just sat there and kept listening.
 Never said anything.
 At one point I thought dang I guess I should of given up a long time ago!
 Lol.
 I have most of what they are talking about and what I don’t it’s safe to say it’s in my foreseeable future.
 I thought to myself how sad is that to feel like your life would be over.

 All of the things mentioned in the conversation are real struggles for anyone.
 I get that but I would hope that for most the important things in life would be worth it.
 At least something to make them try to fight.